GrigoryGraborenko/boc/README.md

 ###### getManualResponse `() => boolean`
 Checks to see if a manual response has been outputted.
 ###### decorateData `(object) => object`
-This function is useful for when you need access to data in it's decorated form, as opposed to the raw form you usually get in statelets.
-Pass in a key-value object with the data blobs and the decorators will run for you.
+This function is useful for when you need access to **data blobs** in it's decorated form, as opposed to the raw form you usually get in statelets.
+Pass in a key-value object with the **data blobs** and the decorators will run for you.
 ###### getOutput `(optional string) => object`
-Retrieve the data in it's raw form before it's sent to the client.
-If you pass in a string, you only get the data for that key.
+Retrieve the **data blob** in it's raw form before it's sent to the client.
+If you pass in a string, you only get the **data blob** for that key.
 If you pass nothing in, you get the whole set of key-values.
 ###### getAllOutputHeaders `(object) => object`
 Given an object, this appends the currently set output headers (including cookies), and returns the result.
 Mainly for internal use, but it's there if you want it for some reason.
 ###### getFileOutput `() => object`